syncfusion-content/asp.netmvc-docs/aspnetmvc/DataManager/Data-Binding.md

 ## Other Web Services binding

 The DataManager can also retrieve data from the ASP.NET Web methods and ASP.NET MVC Controller`s action.
 You can achieve this by using the UrlAdaptor of the DataManager.
 The UrlAdaptor is discussed briefly in the adaptor section.
-By default, the Url Adaptor is used when accessing remote data.
+By default, the URL Adaptor is used when accessing remote data.

 Refer to the following code example to know how the DataManager can be used to consume data from the web method.